 For only the second time in all of his Xmases with us, Jaiden was not up at the crack of dawn to open his presents.
 He appeared from his room around 8 AM and held off plundering his Santa sack until I’d fetched Xmas coffees from our local (legend!) barista.
 Jaiden said he was happy with his Santa sack and Xmas tree haul.
 But the excitement of Xmas morning seems to have waned for him (and me).
 Said he was looking forward to the Boxing Day Sales!

-On my wishlist for this Xmas, is that my sixteen-year-old son enjoys the presents he gets from “Santa” and from under the Xmas tree.
+My wishlist for this Xmas is that my sixteen-year-old son enjoys the presents he gets from “Santa” and from under the Xmas tree.
 And that when we take a family photo, he looks (and feels!) happier than the surly sixteen-year-old did back in 1976.

 December 25 2018 (Melbourne, Australia)

-Jaiden didn’t appear from his room until 8:12 AM.
-Flopped bleary-eyed beside us on the sofa to open his Santa sack presents.
-Only a few goodies this year, but he was happy with contents and appreciated Santa’s joke of the re-wrapping of his unopened Lego models from last year.
+Jaiden didn’t appear from his room until 8:12 AM and flopped beside us on the sofa to open his Santa sack presents.
+Only a few goodies this year.
+But he was happy with the contents and appreciated Santa’s joke of the re-wrapping of the unopened Lego models from last year’s sack.
 As with previous years, Jaiden was keen to open his presents from under our make-shift AirBnB Xmas tree, especially the bulky parcel, which he knew would be his requested camping hammock.

-NB.
-The Xmas Day diary entries also mention two of our dogs: Harry, who was three-years-old when Jaiden was born in 2002 and passed away in 2011, and Jet, who was two-and-half when we adopted him in 2014.
+N.B.
+My Xmas Day diary entries also mention two of our dogs: Harry, who was three when Jaiden was born in 2002 and passed away in 2011, and Jet, who was two-and-half when we adopted him in 2014.
 We put presents for both dogs under our Xmas tree.

 You might like to read about Harry in A Dog Is Not Just For Xmas.
 And for an introduction to Jet, please see A Forever Home on the Tall And True writers’ website.